ekfuhrmann/stimulus-training/README.md

 ## 👀 Description

 This project is intended as an exercise project to get familiar with using [Stimulus](https://stimulus.hotwired.dev/).
-The project is built within an Astro framework, though the `html` and `js` written here would be similar to any other project.
+The project is built within an Astro framework, though the `html` and `js` written here would be similar to most other frameworks.

 ## 🎉 Getting Started